csuarezgithub/site_adexus/desa/manual-pasos-4.md

 In the `Virtual Private Cloud (VPC)` dropdown select `A4LVPC`
 You should see 3 rows.
 Make sure `us-east-1a`, `us-east-1b` & `us-east-1c` are selected in each row.
-In `us-east-1a` row, select `sn-App-A` in the subnet ID dropdown, and in the security groups dropdown select `A4LVPC-SGEFS` & remove the default security group
+In `us-east-1a` row, select `sn-App-A` in the subnet ID dropdown, and in the security groups dropdown select `ADXVPC-SGEFS` & remove the default security group
-In `us-east-1b` row, select `sn-App-B` in the subnet ID dropdown, and in the security groups dropdown select `A4LVPC-SGEFS` & remove the default security group
+In `us-east-1b` row, select `sn-App-B` in the subnet ID dropdown, and in the security groups dropdown select `ADXVPC-SGEFS` & remove the default security group
-In `us-east-1c` row, select `sn-App-C` in the subnet ID dropdown, and in the security groups dropdown select `A4LVPC-SGEFS` & remove the default security group
+In `us-east-1c` row, select `sn-App-C` in the subnet ID dropdown, and in the security groups dropdown select `ADXVPC-SGEFS` & remove the default security group

 Click `next`
 Leave all these options as default and click `next`